Updated: June 2026

 Turtle Talks

-Turtle Talks are free and held Monday mornings from 10:00 AM to 11:00 AM during the months of May, June, July, and August at Holmes Beach City Hall.
-Hosted by volunteers from the AMI Shorebird and Turtle Monitoring Group, the talks explain why lighting, beach furniture, and nighttime activity matter so much during sea turtle nesting season.
+Turtle Talks are a meaningful and family-friendly way to learn about Anna Maria Island’s incredible sea turtle population while visiting responsibly.
+Free and held Monday mornings from 10:00 AM to 11:00 AM during May, June, July, and August at Holmes Beach City Hall, these talks are hosted by volunteers from the AMI Shorebird and Turtle Monitoring Group and cover why lighting, beach furniture, and nighttime activity matter so much during nesting season.
+A fascinating experience for both kids and adults.

 Movies

-Need a break from the sun or a rainy-day activity?
-Take in a movie at Regal Oakmont, the closest movie theater to Anna Maria Island.
-This modern theater offers comfy reclining seats, making it easy to relax and enjoy the latest Hollywood releases in cool, air-conditioned comfort.
+For a rainy-day activity or a break from the sun, Regal Oakmont is the closest movie theater to Anna Maria Island.
+Modern reclining seats, classic movie snacks, and the latest Hollywood releases in cool, air-conditioned comfort.
+An easy nearby escape after a busy beach day.

 Skate Park